norama/vv-map/README.md

 Unfortunately this data latter data is often incomplete and only per country data is available for the majority of locations.
 TODO: use country specific APIs to get data for provinces / ciities.

+The country code is determinded by the [geonames](https://www.geonames.org/export/web-services.html) webservice, then the corresponding province is guessed by simplified approximate geographical distance.

 The purpose is to examine if there is a relation between weather parameters and virus spread.
 There is an article about one such calculation [here](https://www.medrxiv.org/content/10.1101/2020.03.16.20037168v1.full.pdf) and I tried to reproduce this on the calculation charts - however, I do not see a match here.
 Moreover, it is rather odd to estimate the precise number of daily confirmed cases as a function of weather parameters only - this should very much depend on the number previously confirmed cases as well as on the measures taken to prevent the spread of the virus.